amanzi/amanzi/doc/input_spec/AmanziInputSpec-v1.2.1-draft.rst

   * [SU] `"Single-phase`" [string]: Single phase, fully saturated flow

-  * [U] `"Transient with Static Flow`" [string]: The flow field is static, no flow solver is called during time stepping, execpt during initialization if the user requests it by setting the parameter `"transient initialize with darcy`" under `"Numerical Control Parameters`"->`"Unstructured Algorithm`"->`"Transient Implicit Time Integration`".
-In this case the flow field will be single phase fully saturated.
-Alternatively, the user can initialize the flow field using an initial condition for pressure.
-The option `"Transient with Static Flow`" must only be used with the time integration mode `"Transient`".

  * [SU] `"Transport Model`" [string]: Transport of phases.
 Accepts `"Off`" or `"On`" [string]

  * [SU] `"Chemistry Model`" [string]: Chemical interface and engine for reaction of constituents.